Overview

 Some additional features of workers include the following:

-• When you deploy updates, workers gracefully drain active LiveKit sessions before shutting down, ensuring no sessions are interrupted mid-call.
+- When you deploy updates, workers gracefully drain active LiveKit sessions before shutting down, ensuring sessions aren't interrupted.

 Worker options